-ThromboGenics' commitments are exclusively related to operational lease commitments:
+The commitments of ThromboGenics are exclusively related to operational lease commitments:

-As of I July 2008 Thrombo Genics rents its labs and offices from NV Bio Incubator.
+- As of July 1, 2008, ThromboGenics rents its labs and offices from NV Bio-Incubator.
 The yearly rent amounts to 317 k euro (indexed).
-The rental agreement expires 30 June 2017 but can be renewed tacitly.

-ThromboGenics NV Irish Branch has renegotiated an operating lease relating to a building.
+The rental agreement expires June 30, 2017 but can be renewed tacitly. - ThromboGenics NV Irish Branch has renegotiated an operating lease relating to a building.
 Since September 2011 the yearly rent is decreased from 42 k euro to 22 k euro on a yearly basis.
-Also, the lease can now be terminated every year:

-ThromboGenics Inc. has concluded an operating lease relating to a building involving a commitment of 236 k USD (approximately 169 k euro) for one year.
+Also, the lease can now be terminated every year. - ThromboGenics, Inc. has concluded an operating lease relating to a building involving a commitment of 236 k USD (approximately 169 k euro) for one year.